-If you have been injured by an animal and want to make a claim, you may come up against a number of obstacles.
+If you have been injured by an animal, our team of specialist animal accident solicitors are here to help you.
 The law is complex, and many lawyers brush off animal accidents as ‘just one of those things.’
 But not us.

 Many Royds Withy King clients make successful claims for compensation and it is often the case that there is no-one to blame.
 It is often critical to examine the behaviour of the animal rather than their owner.